School Report 2014/15: Starting out with School Report?

 • New to the project?
 Come along to one of our teacher briefing sessions in the autumn term and find out how it works.

 1. When you have joined our mailing list, you will start to receive emails from us helping you through the project.
-NB.
-The mailing list for School Report 2013-14 is now closed.
-If you are interested in taking part in School Report 2014-15 please complete the form and we will contact you in the summer term.
+If you are interested in taking part in School Report 2014-15 please complete the form and we will contact you this term.

 2. Complete your essential School Report paperwork - Even if you have taken part in the project before, these forms need to be completed every year your school is involved.
 Get at least form 1 back to us as soon as you can!